mwangiiharun/accelara/README.md

 **"The build is huge!"**

-Yeah, Electron apps are chonky.
-The Go binary is ~20MB, Electron runtime is ~100MB+, and your React bundle adds more.
-Total: probably 150-200MB.
-It's the price we pay for cross-platform desktop apps that don't require users to install Python, Node, Go, and a partridge in a pear tree.
+Good news: Tauri apps are WAY smaller than Electron!
+The Go binaries are ~20MB, Rust runtime is minimal, and your React bundle adds more.
+Total: probably 50-80MB (vs 150-200MB for Electron).
+It's the price we pay for cross-platform desktop apps, but at least it's not Electron-sized.

 **"Can I make it smaller?"**

-- Use `electron-builder`'s compression options
 - Strip debug symbols from the Go binary (`go build -ldflags="-s -w"`)
-- Use `asar` compression (already enabled by default)
+- Use Rust release builds (already enabled)
-- Accept that desktop apps are just... big
+- Accept that desktop apps are just... big (but smaller than Electron!)

 ---